-4.1.7 Temporary Impacts
+4.1.6 Temporary Impacts

 Traffic would be temporarily affected during construction of the Project.
 Short-term construction impacts could include increases in dust, noise, and vibration; traffic disruption, congestion, and diversion; as well as limited access to individual properties.
 Motorists, pedestrians, and bicyclists would be temporarily affected during construction, as traffic detours and some temporary road closures would be required and are expected to change frequently throughout construction.
-Detours and road closures could temporarily increase response times for emergency service vehicles.
+Detours and road closures could temporarily increase commute times, fuel use, and air pollutant emissions.
+Construction could also temporarily increase response times for emergency service vehicles.
 Access to individual properties could also be temporarily disrupted, potentially resulting in the loss of revenue for affected businesses.
-These effects would be greater in the Phillips Community with implementation of Alternative 1 and in Dunes West and Park West with implementation of Alternative 7A.
+The impacts to Seven-Mile would be the same for all three of the proposed alternatives.
+Effects would be greater in the Phillips Community with implementation of Alternative 1 and in Dunes West and Park West with implementation of Alternative 7A.
+Because the Compromise Alternative merges aspects of both of these projects, each of the communities would experience some temporary impacts, however, they would be minimal in the Phillips and Seven Mile communities.